matiSzewczyk/pong_game/README.md

-C++ Pong Game based on the SFML game library
+C++ Pong Game built using the SFML game library.